Can I apply for the Expat Scheme (30% facility) if I come to work in the Netherlands?

 -

-We will reduce the time period of the decision by the period in which you previously worked or resided in the Netherlands.
+Your decision has a duration of up to 5 years.
+The end date is shown on your decision.
+We will reduce the duration of your decision by the period you previously worked or resided in the Netherlands.

-- You worked in the Netherlands occasionally during the past 25 years, but less than 20 days a year in total.
+- You worked occasionally in the Netherlands during the past 25 years, but less than 20 days a year in total.
 For example, during a business trip from abroad.

 - In the past 25 years, you stayed in the Netherlands occasionally, for example for holidays, family visits or other personal circumstances.
 And this did not exceed a total of 6 weeks per year, or a one-off period of 3 consecutive months.